 He pushed away from the wall.
 "I have an idea where they might be, but I don't want a swarm of Aurors showing up there.
 Popeye, keep looking here.
 I don't think you'll find anything, but it's a big place."

-"Where's Ginny," Harry interrupted.
+"Where is Ginny," Harry said.
 "I want you and her to come with me.
 The stadium was empty, they came back and took the Pensieve, but I have a hunch where they went, and if I'm right we won't need Aurors, just friends."

-Ron went back inside but at that moment Ginny came bounding down the stairs; Harry had let her know that he was back.
+Ron went back inside but at that moment Ginny came bounding down the stairs; Harry had let her know he was back.
 Why would they go there? she sent.
-They'll be caught!
+They'll be caught.

-"They will be caught," Harry said firmly, "but they have no place else to go, they don't know anyone else in Britain."
+"They will be caught," Harry said, "but they have no place else to go, they don't know anyone else in Britain."

 "What are you talking about?"
 Ron frowned, now back with Hermione.
 "Stop with the mental stuff, will you?"

-But the hat was glowing blue, and moments later they stood on a cliff overlooking the sea, although in the darkness they could only see whitecaps breaking on the rocks below them.
-They all turned at the same time to look at a shadowy shape about a hundred yards away, a small house standing back from the edge of the cliff.
+But the hat was glowing blue, and moments later they stood on a cliff overlooking the sea, although in the darkness they could only see whitecaps breaking on the rocks below.
+They all turned at the same time to look at a shadowy shape about a hundred yards away: a small house standing back from the edge of the cliff.
 Soft candlelight glowed in two of the windows.

 "Shell Cottage?" said Ron.
 "Why the hell would they come here?"

-"Because Fleur's a relative and they know that it's not very likely there would be Aurors here," replied Harry.
-"Someone's awake, too."
+"Because Fleur is a relative and they know that it's not very likely there would be Aurors here," replied Harry.
+"Someone is awake too."
 He pointed to the lights.

 "So what do we do, just walk in and say, Hello, you're under arrest?
 They'll Disapparate."

 Harry frowned.
-"We'll have to put a jinx on it to keep them from leaving."
+"We'll have to put a hex on it to keep them from leaving."

 They were all silent, staring at the cottage.
 "We have to do something," Harry said at last.

 Ginny took his arm.
 "Let me go to them.
-Maybe it'll be less threatening and they won't panic."
+Maybe it will be less threatening and they won't panic."

-"Ginny's right," said Hermione.
-"And even if they Disapparate, they'll probably leave the Pensieve behind."
+"Ginny is right," said Hermione.
+"And even if they Disapparate, they'll probably leave the Pensieve."

 Harry hesitated, but his instinct told him that Ginny was right.
 "Okay, but Ron and I will be right outside."

-He and Ron ducked under the Invisibility Cloak and they set off toward the cottage with Hermione staying back a few paces.
+He and Ron ducked under the Invisibility Cloak and they set off towards the cottage with Hermione staying back a few paces.
 They walked slowly in the dark, not wanting to light their wands.
-While they walked Harry and Ginny kept their minds open to each other, and he sent her a stream of instructions and advice, until, when they stood before the door, Ginny gently pushed his thoughts out.
-Let me do it, love.
+While they walked Harry and Ginny kept their minds open, and he sent her a stream of instructions and advice, until, when they stood before the door, Ginny gently pushed his thoughts away.
+Let me do it.
 I'll be fine.
 Stay inside me, but don't say anything.